iasnobmatsu/funeland/source/_posts/003-web-scraping.md

 ---
 title: Web Scraping with Python Using MyAnimeList as An Example
 date: 2020-12-30
+updated: 2020-12-30
 categories:
 - [projects]
 tags: [web scraping]
+description: Using BeautifulSoup and pandas to scrape and clean web data.
 ---